1957 Pacific typhoon season: Super Typhoon Kit

 Torrential rains and high winds impacted much of northern Luzon, Philippines during a country-wide election.
 Nearly half of the 7.2 million people expected to vote were effected by the typhoon.
 Severe property damage took place and at least 19 people were killed in the country as a result of the storm.
 Thousands of people were also left homeless in the wake of the typhoon.

-Typhoon Lola
+Super Typhoon Lola

 Lola formed on November 7 in the open Pacific.
 It moved west for a while before it shifted to a more northern position.
 It was shortly after that Lola had maximum sustained winds of 185 mph and a minimum central pressure of 900 mbar.
 Then Lola weakened and slowly curved east.
 It weakened to a tropical storm, then back to category one.
 But Lola was too far north to retain the strength and weakened even more.
 Lola dissipated on November 22, well over the Dateline.
 At some point, Lola hit Guam and caused areas in Merizo to flood four to five feet.
 In addition, damage was recorded in the Bikini Atoll after Lola passed near Kili Island.
 Crops were destroyed and the island's supply ship was sunk.